Pros & Cons of a Cash-Only Lifestyle

 While cash-only refers to the practice of paying for products and services in cash, that does not just mean using notes and coins all the time.

 By only spending the money you have at your disposal at any given time, you tend to be more thoughtful about what you spend your money on.
-Purchases are therefore planned out and costed and you are more likely to save towards something when you know you are only going to pay cash.
+Purchases are therefore planned out in advance, and you are more likely to save towards something when you know you are only going to pay cash.

 With cash-only purchases, as soon as you buy something, you own it.
 You don’t have to worry about repaying debts and, therefore, are much less likely to get into debt in the long run.